gretarmark/gretarmark.github.io/_posts/2023-12-22-Kalman-Filter.md

 * The system (the plant) is the object we want to estimate, we would maybe want to estimate the weight or the orientation of the object.
 * The state of the system is the current configuration or values of that system that is of interest.
-* Measurement is a measured value of the system.
+* The measurement is a measured value of the system.
 Measurements can be inaccurate, so it may not have the same value as the state.
+* The state estimate is the filter's estimate of the state.
+* The state should be understood as the actual value of the system.
+This value is usually *hidden* to us.
+If I stepped on a scale you'd then have a measurement.
+We call this *observable* since you can directly observe this measurement.
+In contrast, you can never directly observe weight, you can only measure it.
+* Any estimation problem consists of forming an estimate of a hidden state via observable measurements.
+If you read the literature these terms are used when defining a problem, so you need to be comfortable with them.